MATTonash/tribunals/react-pdf-highlighter-master/README.md

 ![Node CI](https://github.com/agentcooper/react-pdf-highlighter/workflows/Node%20CI/badge.svg)

+## This project is based on react-pdf-highlighter library
+The key code is in the 'example' directory, as we are modifyign this to build our system.
+The sidepane.tsx contains the tasks.

 ## react-pdf-highlighter

 `react-pdf-highlighter` is a [React](https://reactjs.org/) library that provides annotation experience for PDF documents on web.
 It is built on top of PDF.js by Mozilla.
 Text and rectangular highlights are supported.
 Highlight